How to sell your house Estate agent fees and contracts

 - What happens if I find a buyer myself, for example a work colleague, friend or neighbour?

-- Can I try and sell my home using multiple estate agents?
+- Can I try and sell my home using more than one estate agent?

 Find out more: problem with your estate agent? - find out how to complain